Commercialization of Innovations

 • can critically analyze relevant academic and professional problems related to commercializing innovations

-• is able to communicate extensive independent work and terminology regarding innovation commercialization
+• are able to communicate extensive independent work and terminology regarding innovation commercialization

 • can conduct research to analyze and make sense of real technological innovations

-• is able to use design thinking techniques for the purpose of turning real technological innovations into profitable product/service concepts
+• are able to use design thinking techniques for the purpose of turning real technological innovations into profitable product/service concepts

 • can develop an effective brand positioning strategy for product/service concepts